-Using facility maintenance software that includes a mobile app makes facility managers much more efficient.
+Using facility management software that includes a mobile app makes facility managers much more efficient.
 They can see service requests as they come in, sort them by type or building and easily see any other essential details.

-Employee Experience Apps - 20%
+Employee experience apps – 20%

 As the “concierge” of the workplace, facility managers play an increasingly important role in the employee experience.